gaehlerm/SoftwareEngineering/README.md

 ## Hiring

 Let's say it frankly.
 Unfortunately, quite some job application processes suck.
 There’s no other way to put it.
 And the problem behind it is very simple.
 The application process is being led by a manager who likes numbers.
 He thinks that 5 years of professional Java development is a reasonable qualification.
 Even though there are developers with more than 10 years of experience who don’t manage to write reasonable code.
 They just never made the effort to learn anything by themselves.
-They keep writing the same old crap code they did 10 years ago.
+They keep writing the same old crappy code they did 10 years ago.
 Meanwhile someone working for 3 different companies 1 year each probably has improved his programming skill significantly in the meantime.

 Instead of the bulleted point lists of requirements, a company should rather describe in whole sentences what they are doing and who they are looking for.

-Similar for the interviews.
+Similarly for the interviews.
 It’s about getting to know each other personally.
 This is a very hard task, but there’s no way around it.
 This is why many companies hire psychologists to support the HR processes.
 So, ask personal questions.
 What did you do at your previous job?
 What were the challenges?
 How did you get along with the previous work colleagues?
 There are hundreds such questions and to none of them you will find an answer on the CV.
 Make sure you don’t waste your time asking the standard Java questions.
 How can I create a memory leak?
 Etc. And if you do, make sure the Java version used for the questions is at least up to date.

 Instead do some pair programming during the interview.
 Let the applicant bring his own laptop and give him internet access.
 He should be working on his laptop the way he’s used to.
 It’s not about testing his knowledge on the latest IDE or testing framework.
 It’s about finding out whether he’s smart and sharing the same coding values as you do.
 About having fruitful discussions on the code, you are just writing.
 It’s about simulating some real pair programming, as you will also do together if the applicant gets the job.

 Search for applicants with that something extra.
 Developers who are working on some open source project in their free time.
-There’s hardly any better sign that someone is a very motivated and possibly also skilled programmer.
+There’s hardly any better sign that someone is a very motivated and possibly also a skilled programmer.
 Join one of these software development groups, possibly sponsor an even.
 This is a great opportunity to get to know other software developers and hire them without the tedious application process.

 Keep recruiting all the time.
 This is a difficult task as the number of proficient programmers is too small to cover all the open positions.
 Thus, you can’t be too picky about when you are hiring your new team mate.
 If you have to hire someone under pressure, you’ll end up hiring someone who is not quite up to the task.